aurelius-in/agentic-portfolio/README.md

 # Agentic AI Systems Showcase

-A single place to explore my production-grade, agentic AI work.
-Each project includes a short summary, use cases, tech stack, architecture notes, and screenshots.
-Perfect for quick evaluation by engineering leaders, execs, and recruiters.
+A single place to explore my production-grade agentic AI work.
+Each project includes a short summary, use cases, tech stack, and screenshots.
+Built to be skimmed by engineering leaders, execs, and recruiters.

-> Contact: oliveraellison@gmail.com • LinkedIn: https://www.linkedin.com/in/oellison/
+Contact: oliveraellison@gmail.com • LinkedIn: https://www.linkedin.com/in/oellison/

 ---